EdWordy/foxhole-quartermaster/README.md

 1) Download the latest release (.exe)
 2) Run the program

+NOTE: The included files such as the item_ and number_mappings are necessary, including the Reports directory (which is where generated data will be placed).

 ## Goal(s)

 1) A simple stockpile management tool that involves screenshots, and translating those screenshots into spreadsheets.